 So now it looks like I need to get some other jacks to do this a bit safer :)

 spent a couple of hours Monday getting the bus aligned straight and pressure washed the frame/engine/trans of the CJ7.
 Next I will remove the motor-transfercase assembly and then try to get the frame under the bus again.
 Hopefully without the big crash this time.

 WOW...what a past few days!!!!
 I was determined to get the body on top of the frame with out killing myself.
-Theorry this time was a bit different than before.
-Instead of lifing the whole bus body up, we just lifted the front up high enough to slide the rear of the jeep frame in underneieth.
+Theory this time was a bit different than before.
+Instead of lifing the whole bus body up, we just lifted the front up high enough to slide the rear of the jeep frame in underneith.
 That way the front would be supported.
 Then jacked up the rear (SLOWLY). by the time the back was high enough it was dark.
 I started again the next morning to get the frame under the bus. took a couple of hours, but in the end, I am happy!!!!!
 (Once again....THANKS MARTY!!!!!)

 Ok got some time to get some real work done this weekend.
 Got the bus all squared up on the frame and set it as low onto the jeep frame as possible.
 In the end, the bus frame is only 1.25" above the jeep frame.
-That seems to look pretty well.
+That seems to look pretty decent.
 I will have to do a little trimming on the rear wheel wells (which I had already planned on) and maybe a little trimming on the front wheel wells for travel.
-Then started to weld on the body mounts.
+Then start to weld on the body mounts.